|Riding Level||Beginner - Expert|

 Boots: Burton SLX, Burton Ambush, Burton Grail

 On Snow Feel: The Burton Joystick is like many Burton Rocker boards and it’s all about loose and playful underfoot.
-It’s catch free and very easy to butter/spin around the mountain.
-The Joystick’s continuous rocker make this fun to jib around the mountain but not ideal for high speed carvy groomer assaults.
+It’s catch-free and very easy to butter/spin around the mountain.
+The Joystick’s continuous rocker makes this fun to jib around the mountain but not ideal for high-speed carving groomer assaults.
 It can make many people happy if you take a freestyle approach to groomers.

 Turn Initiation and Carving: The Burton Joystick is incredibly easy to turn.
 Going from edge to edge is easy for any level rider.
 The kink between the feet that makes what they call V-Rocker is super easy when it comes to short turns and super easy but not as much fun with larger dynamic turns.
 We felt the Joystick lacked what it took to make a good carving turn and found this to be pretty disappointing.
 The tail washed out when it came to almost any carve of even moderate proportion.
 Boards like these aren’t designed for carving but even most jibbers like a board that can let you go from jib to carve to jib.

 Speed: The Burton Joystick is pretty chattery at higher speeds and this isn’t an all mountain bomber.
 This is all about the park or a park approach to the mountain so you shouldn’t expect much here.
 Still, this is fine with almost any speed you need in an average size park.

 Uneven Terrain: Burton’s soft and playful continuous rocker flex moves over uneven terrain like water over rocks.